Home ownership: Bank of Mum and Dad is bigger than Kiwibank

 While generous, parental assistance also comes with complications.

-Tom Hartmann, from financial advice website Sorted, recently told the Herald a "huge intergenerational wealth transfer" is now underway.
+Tom Hartmann, from financial advice website Sorted, recently told the Herald a "huge intergenerational wealth transfer" is now under way.

 But this could come with risks - including failing to properly document the process so it was crystal clear whether the financial assistance was a gift or loan.